 Classical homeschools hold discussions using the Socratic method.
 Open ended questions and debate encourage critical thinking and a deeper understanding of self and the world.

 Reading is a high priority in this type of homeschooling.
 This can be both a benefit, or something that takes away from other areas of a learners life such as sports or extra curricular activities.

-Learners are often trained in classical Latin and Greek as well as any of the modern languages; Spanish, German, French and more.
+We often train children undergoing a classical education in classical Latin and Greek and any of the modern languages; Spanish, German, French and more.

 The classical method has an order and more “typical” school-styled desk work than other methods.